 Learn How To Cook Amazing Asian Dishes

 Learning how to cook authentic Asian cuisines or simply wanting to expand your confidence with easy, healthy Asian cooking recipes can now not be simpler!
 Why not join a Asian cookery courses on offer at Vanida’s Cookery School.
-Whether an enthusiastic beginner or a more confident cook looking to advance your skills, our courses will demystify the art of South East Asian food and with all cookery classes restricted to a maximum of 8 you are guaranteed lots of individual attention.
+Whether an enthusiastic beginner or a more confident cook looking to advance your skills, our courses will demystify the art of South East Asian food.
+Our kitchen is now larger and we can accommodate groups up to 30 people.

 The Secrets Of Asian Cooking